AquaDraco/UnityStationWiki/How-to-use-Sourcetree.md

 	fetch = +refs/pull/*/head:refs/remotes/Upstream/pr/*
 ```

-Now fetch go to Sourcetree and use fetch to get PR branches filled:
+Now fetch go to Sourcetree and use fetch to get PR branches filled, this may take a long time as it are many, many branches.
+When output is shown in the window that pops up (rows of black text) it's finished, it won't show the finish text, which is a known bug.

+In the end you'll end up with this view:

+Under "PR" you can find a lot of PR branches, using "fetch" will also make sure the latest PR branches get added to this folder.

+With this done, you have everything setup to start using sourcetree like a boss, congratz!

+## TODO
+ - Committing
+ - Squashing
+ - Merging
+ - Rebase
+ - Conflicts